Unity in Diversity

 Diversity is our strength

-Nelson Mandela was committed to the idea of different cultures enriching each other: "Unity in Diversity" is a phrase we use often in South Africa, which is also a country of widely diverse peoples and cultures.
-These differences were misused by apartheid in order to divide our nation.
-But today our diversity is a source of strength.
-We are a nation of many colours and cultures, but forming a harmonious unity like a rainbow after a heavy storm.
-(Indonesia, 1997)
+Nelson Mandela was committed to the idea of different cultures enriching each other: "Unity in Diversity" is a phrase we use often in South Africa, which is also a country of widely diverse peoples and cultures (Indonesia, 1997).
+Unity and Diversity asks you to consider these instances of enrichment through differences and share your stories around these events.